Zoom Communications: Censorship

-In April 2020, Citizen Lab warned that having much of Zoom's research and development in China could "open up Zoom to pressure from Chinese authorities."
+In April 2020, the Citizen Lab warned that having much of Zoom's research and development in China could "open up Zoom to pressure from Chinese authorities."
 In June 2020, Zoom was criticized for closing multiple accounts of U.S. and Hong Kong–based groups, including that of Zhou Fengsuo and two other human rights activists, who were commemorating the 1989 Tiananmen Square protests and massacre.
 The accounts were later re-opened, with the company stating that in the future it "will have a new process for handling similar situations."
 Zoom responded that it has to "comply with local laws," even "the laws of governments opposed to free speech."
 Zoom subsequently admitted to shutting down activist accounts at the request of the Chinese government.
 In response, a bi-partisan group of U.S. senators requested clarification of the incident from the company.
 Partially in response to criticisms of its blocking of the activists accounts as well as expressions of concern by the United States Justice Department, Zoom moved to cease direct sale of its product in mainland China in late August 2020.

-In September 2020, following protests and legal concerns raised by the Jewish coalition group #EndJewHatred, Zoom prevented San Francisco State University from using its video conferencing software to host former Palestinian militant and hijacker Leila Khaled, a member of the Popular Front for the Liberation of Palestine (PFLP).
+In September 2020, following protests and legal concerns raised by the Jewish coalition group #EndJewHatred, Zoom prevented the San Francisco State University from using its video conferencing software to host former Palestinian militant and hijacker Leila Khaled, a member of the Popular Front for the Liberation of Palestine (PFLP).
 In justifying its decision, Zoom cited the PFLP's designation as a terrorist organization by the United States Government and its efforts to comply with U.S. export control, sanctions, and anti-terrorism laws.
 Facebook and YouTube also joined Zoom in denying their platforms to the conference organizers.
-Professor Rabab Ibrahim Abdulhadi, one of the conference organizers, criticized Zoom, Google's YouTube and Facebook for censoring Palestinian voices....
+Professor Rabab Ibrahim Abdulhadi, one of the conference organizers, criticized Zoom, Google's YouTube, and Meta's Facebook for censoring Palestinian voices.